qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 * Vietnam had 3 first deaths on 31 Jul 2020.
 The likelihood of dying on that date was 0.54%.

 #### 3. Worldwide - Infection Rate by Country and Date.
-These metrics show what percentage of population infected with Covid-19
+This shows what percentage of population infected with Covid-19
 ```TSQL
 SELECT
   ct.location, cs.date, cs.total_cases, ct.population,